1X Technologies Unleashes New Research Model

 Get the latest news on 1X Technologies, Google DeepMind, humanoids in manufacturing, and more.

-This week, 1X Technologies introduced a groundbreaking world model designed to train robots in real-world environments while questions linger about humanoid robots' role in manufacturing.
+This week, 1X Technologies started using a groundbreaking world model designed to train robots in real-world environments while questions linger about humanoid robots' role in manufacturing.

 Meanwhile, GXO Logistics continues to expand its automation efforts, teaming up with Reflex Robotics to test their latest humanoid robots in warehouses.